RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 utterance parsing and slot values mapping.
 Simply use simple branching code (e.g. switch statement) using the intent to complete processing.

-Keep in mind that many text parsing tasks can be trivially configured as intents/utterances even if you have no intentions of building a chat bot or a voice service.
-For example, if you wanted to parse spelled out numbers, or even combinations of spelled out and numerals, you can easily setup to do it like this:
+Keep in mind that many text parsing tasks can be trivially configured as intents/utterances even if you have no intention of building a chat bot or a voice service.
+For example, if you wanted to parse spelled out numbers, or even combinations of spelled out numbers and numerals, you can easily setup to do it like this:

 utterances: